sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 between threads is much more efficient"._ This is true, but sharing memory is also a lot more dangerous and couples the code together.

-This is the most important thing I'm going to say in this post:

-* Performance is great, but not when it comes with the cost of safety *
+*Performance is great, but not when at the cost of safety*

 This is Erlang's mantra. _It is better to be safe, and fair, than it is to be fast._ The world seems to be obsessed with performance.
 Elixir performs well, And it does that in a fair and safe manner.

 You can read about that in one of my other posts:
  [The world has changed]({{ site.baseurl }}{% link _posts/2017-01-31-world-changed.md %})_